bochinchero/decred-pub/dcrdex_setup.md

 *   [How to create an Ubuntu VM on Windows 10 w/ Hyper-V](https://www.thomasmaurer.ch/2019/06/how-to-create-an-ubuntu-vm-on-windows-10/)
 *   [How to Install Ubuntu on VirtualBox](https://www.freecodecamp.org/news/how-to-install-ubuntu-with-oracle-virtualbox/)

-As far as VM specs, I'd suggest at least 6GB of RAM, 2 cores and a 30 GB drive - it's also recommended that you have a swap partition of at least 2 GB.
+As far as VM specs, I'd suggest at least 4GB of RAM, 2 cores and a 35 GB drive - it's also recommended that you have a swap partition of at least 2 GB.

+Something to keep in mind that your virtual machine will be as secure as the system that you are running it on.

 ## Installation